 In particular, liability under TILA for violations of TRID may include actual damages, statutory damages, attorney's fees and court costs.
-Further, for certain loans, the right of rescission may be extended to three years from consummation if there were errors in certain "material disclosures" required under TRID.
-It is likely that a number of the Reference Obligations acquired in or after October 2015 will be subject to TRID.
-Neither we nor the Diligence Provider conducted a post-purchase loan file review for any of the Reference Obligations for technical compliance with TRID: however, consistent with current practices, we and the Diligence Provider evaluated whether the correct disclosure forms were used in connection with the origination of the Reference Obligations that were reviewed by us and the Diligence Provider as described herein under "The Reference Obligations - Results of Fannie Mae Quality Control" and "The Reference Obligations -Due Diligence Review".
-As a result, it is possible that certain Reference Obligations that are subject to TRID may have underwriting defects of which we are not aware.
-Damages or costs resulting from a TRID violation could reduce the Liquidation Proceeds received with respect to a Credit Event Reference Obligation, which may in turn increase the Tranche Write-down Amount allocated to the Reference Tranches and the corresponding principal write-downs on the Notes.
-In the event we were to discover a TRID defect with respect to a Reference Obligation and deliver a request to the related seller or servicer to repurchase such Reference Obligation, such Reference Obligation may result in a Reference Pool Removal.
+Further, for certain loans, the right of rescission may be extended to three years from consummation if there were errors in certain "material disclosures" required under TILA.
+It is likely that a majority of the Reference Obligations will be subject to TRID.
+Neither we nor the Diligence Provider conducted a post-purchase loan file review for any of the Reference Obligations for technical compliance with TRID or certain other TILA provisions; however, consistent with current practices, we and the Diligence Provider evaluated whether the correct disclosure forms were used in connection with the origination of the Reference Obligations that were not secured by investment properties that were reviewed by us and the Diligence Provider as described herein under "The Reference Obligations - Results of Fannie Mae Quality Control" and "The Reference Obligations - Due Diligence Review".
+As a result, it is possible that certain Reference Obligations that are subject to TRID or that have other TILA violations may have underwriting defects of which we are not aware.
+Damages or costs resulting from a

+TRID or other TILA violation could reduce the Liquidation Proceeds received with respect to a Credit Event Reference Obligation, which may in turn increase the Tranche Write-down Amount allocated to the Reference Tranches and the corresponding principal write-downs on the Notes.
+In the event we were to discover a TRID or other TILA violation with respect to a Reference Obligation and deliver a request to the related seller or servicer to repurchase such Reference Obligation, such Reference Obligation may result in a Reference Pool Removal.
 Reference Pool Removals could have the same effect on the Reference Pool as prepayments in full.
-However, under our current policies, we do not intend to deliver a request to the related seller or servicer to repurchase a Reference Obligation that is discovered to have a technical TRID violation unless (a) the form required under TRID is not used or (b) a particular practice would impair enforcement of the mortgage loan or would result in assignee liability and a court of law, regulator, or other authoritative body has determined that such practice violates TRID.
+However, under our current policies, we do not intend to deliver a request to the related seller or servicer to repurchase a Reference Obligation that is discovered to have a technical TRID or other TILA violation unless (a) the form required under TRID or TILA is not used or (b) a particular practice would impair enforcement of the mortgage loan or would result in assignee liability and a court of law, regulator, or other authoritative body has determined that such practice violates TRID or TILA.
 See "- The Timing of Credit Events and Modification Events (and the Severity of Losses Realized with Respect Thereto) May Affect Yields on the Notes and "- Fannie Mae's Review of Reference Obligations That Become Credit Event Reference Obligations May Not Result in Reversed Credit Event Reference Obligations".